Leaderboard

 5 points

-9. DAY 5-PROJECT 2-ADVENTURE PARK- I asked Ru Choi if I could use his chipmunk photo from the Hudson Valley in Pictures Gallery on Facebook.
+DAY 5-PROJECT 2-ADVENTURE PARK- I asked Ru Choi if I could use his chipmunk photo from the Hudson Valley in Pictures Gallery on Facebook.
 I dimmed the hand a bit and sharpened the chipmunk.
 My title font is Aviation Cocktail with inner bevel and shadow while the info on the right uses the font High Tower Text.
 The background paper and the birds I found in my stash without labels.
-The flower is by Marisa Lerin in a kit called Delight.
+The flower is by Marisa Lerin in a kit called Delight.5 points

 4 points